 Following a light lunch at Plas Newydd’s café, we visit the prehistoric site of Bryn Celli Ddu, meaning ‘the mound in the dark grove’.
 This is an impressive Neolithic chambered tomb with partially restored entrance passage and mound, on the site of a former henge monument.

-In the late afternoon we return to Conwy where we shall enjoy a farewell evening meal at Bodysgallen Hall.
+In the late afternoon we return to Conwy, where we shall enjoy a farewell dinner together at Bodysgallen Hall.
 (Overnight Bodysgallen Hall) BLD

-Day 20: Sunday 25 June, Bodysgallen Hall – Manchester Airport
+Day 20: Sunday 25 June, Bodysgallen Hall – Manchester Airport.
+Tour Ends.

 - Departure transfer to Manchester Airport

 This morning we depart Bodysgallen Hall and travel to Manchester Airport for our return flight to Australia.
-Our arrival time is planned for check-in for the ASA ‘designated’ flight which is currently scheduled to depart in the early afternoon.
+The ASA ‘designated’ flight is scheduled to depart in the early afternoon.
 B